 If successful, this attack could have caused untold damage to the company including data loss or data breaches that may have involved confidential client or personal employee data.

-In the case, hackers managed to identify the Super Admin account of the domain.
+In the case, hackers managed to identify the G Suite Admin account of the domain.
 They organized 19 attempts to crack the Google account password.
 Password cracking is a method of recovering passwords that are stored in encrypted format.
 While there is no way to decrypt the password, software or humans can attempt to guess the password and compare the encrypted version of the guesses against the stored value.

 Software password crackers usually work via a “brute force” method that will systematically check every possible password combination until a match is found.
 This can take some time but given long enough, the password will eventually be found.
 Short passwords and those made up from common word and number combinations can be found very quickly using this method.